0peyemisnr/Pixel-Art-Maker/README.md

 Main Features
 User can enter the grid size of his choice and click "Submit" to draw the grid.
 Cell color can be chosen using the ColorPicker.
-On clicking a cell twice, the cell color reverts to white.
+The cursor can be used a picker to draw pattern on the grid.